B1. Number Sense

 Give each student a copy of Appendix 2Rep.3 and read the problem aloud.

-Mrs. Cadieux needs additional students to help her organize a party.
-Make a list of students from the class that she could choose to help her.
+The teacher needs more students to help organize a party.
+Make a list of students from the class that could help.
 Write the names of the students in the box provided.
-Assume that Mrs. Smith already has 125 students helping her.
-How many will there be if she decides to choose all the students you suggested?
+Assume the teacher already has 25 students.
+How many helpers will there be if the teacher chooses all students you have listed?
 Write down on a piece of paper the counting strategy you used to determine the number of students who will help organize the party.

 Have students use the manipulatives and solve the problem.